 You’re not going to have access to a full downhill course plus a slalom course plus a set of timers and judges to keep track of your time.

 Those top-level events are intended to be skied by actual ski racers, and that reality means everyday skiers like you and me are never going to get the chance to ski the Super Combined.

 Super Combined skiing is a fun and exciting event to watch during the Winter Olympics, World Cup, or any other ski racing circuit.

 Combining both downhill and slalom styles makes Super Combined a technical and skilled event that truly showcases a lot of amazing maneuvers.

 You probably won’t get the chance to ski the Super Combined unless you’re a ski racer, but try to catch it on TV or at your local resort to see it live.

 Do you enjoy Super Combined skiing?
 Why do you like it compared to other disciplines?
-Let us know below.
+Let me know below.